Advertisement

 Known for their versatility, fresh unripened cheeses are a staple in many cuisines of the world.
 Typically very mild and moist, ricotta and cottage cheese are both popular fresh cheeses that can be enjoyed for breakfast, as a snack or even for dessert.
 While both are delicious, there are a few significant differences that set them apart.

-Ricotta Ricotta is a traditional Italian cheese made from the leftover whey from the production of hard cheeses (such as Romano).
-Part of the Brocciu family of cheeses (a group of fresh, whey cheeses), ricotta was originally made from sheep’s milk or water buffalo milk whey, however North American ricotta is typically prepared using cow’s milk.
-The ricotta cheese we know and love has a milder and sweeter flavour than Italian Ricotta.
+Ricotta is a traditional Italian cheese made from the leftover whey from the production of hard cheeses (such as Romano).
+Part of the Brocciu family of cheeses (a group of fresh, whey cheeses), ricotta was originally made from sheep’s milk or water buffalo milk whey.
+North American ricotta, however, is typically prepared using cow’s milk.
+The ricotta cheese we know and love here has a milder and sweeter flavour than Italian Ricotta.
 This creamy and smooth cheese is undrained of its whey and is characterized by a pleasant tartness.

 Did you know?
-Ricotta is technically a dairy by-product, not a cheese.
+Ricotta is technically a dairy by-product, not an actual cheese.
 It was created as a solution to the large amounts of whey created during the cheese-making process.
+You can also make it yourself!
+Get our easy homemade ricotta recipe.

 Advertisement

 Did you know?
-Cottage cheese can be interchanged for ricotta in dishes like lasagna (drain it first) and ricotta pancakes (blitz it in the blender a bit before making substitution).
+Cottage cheese can be interchanged for ricotta in dishes like lasagna ( be sure to drain it first) and ricotta pancakes (blitz it in the blender a bit before making substitution).

 Why we love it: This low-fat, high-protein cheese is very nutritious and a source of calcium, making it a great healthy option for snacking.